 Hearing Aids Come in Different Styles

 Do you know the type and severity of your hearing loss?
 Not all hearing loss is the same, and different styles of hearing aids are designed to address these differences.
-When you buy a hearing aid without the assistance of an audiologist, you won’t know which type is best-suited for your specific type of hearing loss and lifestyle.
+When you buy a hearing aid without the assistance of a licensed specialist, you won’t know which type is best-suited for your specific type of hearing loss and lifestyle.

-The audiologists at Hearing Professionals, however, will perform tests to determine your exact type of hearing loss.
+The specialists at Hearing Professionals, however, will perform tests to determine your exact type of hearing loss.
 And we’ll help you find the device to best treat it.

 Hearing Aids Require Maintenance